lucasvieira94/stakable-erc20-contract/README.md

-# ERC-20 Fungible Token Smart Contract
+# Stakable ERC-20 Smart Contract

 This project was implemented to educational purposes.
 Use as you wish.